Pi Beta Phi

-Pi Beta Phi (ΠΒΦ), often known simply as Pi Phi, is an international women's fraternity founded at Monmouth College, in Monmouth, Illinois, on April 28, 1867, as I. C. Sorosis, the first national secret college society of women to be modeled after the men's Greek-letter fraternity.
+Pi Beta Phi (ΠΒΦ), often known simply as Pi Phi, is an international women's fraternity founded at Monmouth College, in Monmouth, Illinois, on April 28, 1867, as I. C. Sorosis, the first national secret college society of women to be modeled after men's Greek-letter fraternities.
+It is sometimes referred to by its original designation, a women's fraternity, as it was founded before the term "sorority" was coined.

-Pi Phi's headquarters are located in Town and Country, Missouri.
-Since its founding, the fraternity has installed over 200 chapters and more than 300 alumnae organizations across the United States and Canada.
-Most of the fraternity's official philanthropies fall under the category of education/literacy programs or the preservation of traditional arts and crafts.
-Pi Beta Phi is one of 26 international sororities that are members under the umbrella organization of the National Panhellenic Conference.
+Pi Phi's headquarters are in Town and Country, Missouri.
+Since its founding, it has installed over 200 chapters and more than 300 alumnae organizations across the United States and Canada.
+Most of the fraternity's official philanthropies are in the category of education/literacy programs or preservation of traditional arts and crafts.
+Pi Beta Phi is one of 26 international sororities that are members of the National Panhellenic Conference.

 History

-Pi Beta Phi was founded as a secret organization under the name of I. C. Sorosis on at Monmouth College in Monmouth, Illinois.
-Pi Beta Phi is regarded as the first national women's fraternity, although Kappa Alpha Theta was the first Greek-letter fraternity known among women in 1870.
+Pi Beta Phi was founded as a secret organization under the name I. C. Sorosis on at Monmouth College in Monmouth, Illinois.
+It is regarded as the first national women's fraternity, although Kappa Alpha Theta was the first Greek-letter fraternity known among women in 1870.
 The founders were Margaret Campbell, Libbie Brook Gaddis, Ada Bruen Grier, Clara Brownlee Hutchinson, Emma Brownlee Kilgore, Fannie Whitenack Libbey, Rosa Moore, Rachel Nicol, Inez Smith Soule, Fannie Thomson, Jennie Horne Turnbull, and Nancy Black Wallace.

-The organization was formed "to enjoy the benefits of a secret society similar to those formed by collegiate men."
+The organization was formed "to enjoy the benefits of a secret society similar to those formed by collegiate men".
 They planned their society at a home where two of the women rented a room, choosing I. C. Sorosis as the name and "Pi Beta Phi" as the motto.

 Shortly after the founding, the sisters had a jeweler design their official badge: a golden arrow with the letters "I. C." on the wings.
-When the name was changed to "Pi Beta Phi," the Greek letters replaced "I. C." on the wings.
-At the Yellowstone Convention of 1934, they voted to limit the links in the badge's chain; there are 12, one for each of the founders.
+When the name changed to "Pi Beta Phi", the Greek letters replaced "I. C." on the wings.
+At the Yellowstone Convention of 1934, they voted to limit the links in the badge's chain; there are 12, one for each founder.

-The first fraternity convention was held in 1868 at the home of Fannie Thomson in Oquawka, Illinois.
+The first fraternity convention was held in 1868 at Fannie Thomson's home in Oquawka, Illinois.
 The fraternity's second chapter was established that same year at Iowa Wesleyan University in Mount Pleasant, Iowa.
 The expansion made Pi Beta Phi the first national (multi-chapter) women's secret society.